 - Do any of the strings seem to have difficulty producing the notes (or a single note)?

 - Up the Fingerboard – Once you have determined the evenness of sound across all four strings in first position, test how well the instrument holds its tone as you play further up the fingerboard.
 This technique is not necessary for all levels and styles of playing, but if you plan to shift into higher positions it is extremely important to test this tonal aspect as well.
-If you are just starting out in higher positions you should ask a friend or teacher to perform this test for you.
 When testing evenness in higher positions, be on the lookout for the following points: